guzmanalexis336/guzmanalexis336.github.io/README.md

 # Hello World

 This is my home page!
-My name is Alexis Guzman and this is written in github, this text will be removed as soon i figure out markdown; and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Engineering.
+My name is Alexis Guzman and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Engineering.

 ## Computer Science Projects